addiejanssen/domoticz-solaredge-modbustcp-plugin/README.md

 ## Installation of the plugin

-Install D`omoticz` and make sure that `python 3.x` is installed on the computer.
+Install `Domoticz` and make sure that `python 3.x` is installed on the computer.

 Download the plugin zip-file from [releases](https://github.com/addiejanssen/domoticz-solaredge-modbustcp-plugin/releases)